Winston-Lin/dziganto.github.io/_posts/2018-1-9-Linear-Regression-101-Assumptions-and-Evaluation.md

 y = [x*2 + np.random.rand(1)*4 for x in range(20)]
 ```

-Next, we need to reshape the array named *x* because Sklearn requires a 2D array.
+Next, we need to reshape the array named *x* because sklearn requires a 2D array.
 ```
 x_reshape = x.reshape(-1,1)
 ```
 > **Technical note:** we're faking a 2D array here by using the *.reshape(-1,1)* method.

-On to fitting the model with Sklearn:
+On to fitting the model with sklearn:
 ```
 from sklearn.linear_model import LinearRegression linear = LinearRegression() linear.fit(x_reshape, y)
 ```

-And now a plot of the data and resulting Linear Regression line.
+And now a plot of the data and resulting linear regression line.
 ![image](/assets/images/linear_w_noise.png?raw=true){: .center-image }

 It certainly looks pretty good but let's capture key metrics as discussed in the previous post.
 To do that, we'll borrow the *Stats* class from that post.
 Here's the code again: